Deep Sea and ABNJ Accounting

 Provisioning services

-Genetic resources: Deep sea organisms, particularly from extreme environments such as hydrothermal vents, harbour unique genetic resources with potential applications in biotechnology and pharmaceuticals[41].
-The BBNJ Agreement establishes frameworks for access and benefit-sharing related to marine genetic resources from ABNJ, which may enable future monetary valuation of these resources.
-The CEPA classification includes "Scientific, cultural and educational services" (CEPA division 15) which may encompass genetic resources, though specific guidance for marine genetic resources is limited.
+Genetic resources: Deep sea organisms, particularly from extreme environments such as hydrothermal vents, harbour unique genetic resources with potential applications in biotechnology and pharmaceuticals[37].
+The BBNJ Agreement establishes frameworks for access and benefit-sharing related to marine genetic resources from ABNJ, which may enable future monetary valuation.
+The CEPA classification includes "Scientific, cultural and educational services" (CEPA division 15) which may encompass genetic resources.

 Fisheries resources: Some commercial fish stocks occur on or near deep sea features, particularly seamounts.
-The SEEA CF notes that for migratory stocks, attribution to countries occurs "during the period when those stocks inhabit its EEZ"[42].
-High seas fish stocks subject to regional fisheries management organisations may be attributed based on quota allocations.
+High seas fish stocks subject to RFMOs may be attributed based on quota allocations.
 See TG-6.7 Fisheries Stock Assessment and TG-3.6 Fish and Fisheries Accounts for detailed guidance.

 Regulating services

-Carbon sequestration: Abyssal sediments are a major long-term carbon sink.
-The biological carbon pump transports organic carbon from surface waters to the deep sea, where a fraction is buried in sediments and sequestered for geological timescales.
+Carbon sequestration: Abyssal sediments are a major long-term carbon sink via the biological carbon pump.
 Deep sea carbon sequestration contributes to global climate regulation but is not currently quantified in ecosystem service accounts.
-For carbon-related accounting approaches, see TG-3.7 Carbon Accounts.
+For carbon-related accounting approaches, see TG-3.7 Governance Accounts.

-Climate regulation: Deep water formation and thermohaline circulation influence global climate patterns.
-These ocean-atmosphere interactions are global in scale and not readily attributed to specific ecosystem assets.
+Climate regulation: Deep water formation and thermohaline circulation influence global climate patterns at scales not readily attributed to specific ecosystem assets.

-Nutrient cycling: Deep sea ecosystems play critical roles in global biogeochemical cycles, including nitrogen, phosphorus, and silica cycling.
-Remineralisation of organic matter in the deep sea returns nutrients that eventually upwell to support surface productivity.
+Nutrient cycling: Deep sea ecosystems play critical roles in global biogeochemical cycles.
+Remineralisation of organic matter returns nutrients that eventually upwell to support surface productivity.

 Challenges in service valuation

-Monetary valuation of deep sea ecosystem services is at an early stage of development.
-The SEEA EA valuation chapters (8-11) are designated as "internationally recognized recommendations" rather than full statistical standard, reflecting outstanding methodological concerns; for deep sea ecosystems, these concerns are amplified by data scarcity and conceptual challenges.
-Key challenges include:
+Monetary valuation of deep sea ecosystem services is at an early stage.
+The SEEA EA valuation chapters (8-11) are designated as "internationally recognized recommendations" rather than full statistical standard; for deep sea ecosystems, these concerns are amplified by data scarcity.
+Key challenges:

-Spatial attribution: Many deep sea services operate at global scales (climate regulation, carbon sequestration) that cannot be attributed to discrete ecosystem assets.
-See TG-2.2 Macro Dependencies for approaches to macro-scale service flows.
+- Spatial attribution: Many deep sea services operate at global scales that cannot be attributed to discrete ecosystem assets.
+See TG-2.2 Macro Dependencies for macro-scale service flow approaches.

-Temporal scales: Carbon sequestration benefits may extend over millennia, challenging the discounting approaches used in NPV valuation.
-See TG-1.9 Valuation for discussion of discount rate selection.
+- Temporal scales: Carbon sequestration benefits may extend over millennia, challenging NPV discounting approaches.
+See TG-1.9 Valuation for discount rate selection.

-Non-use values: Much of the value of deep sea ecosystems may be non-use value (existence, bequest, option values) not captured in market transactions.
+- Non-use values: Much deep sea value may be non-use value (existence, bequest, option values) not captured in market transactions.

-Irreversibility: Deep sea ecosystems are slow to recover from disturbance, creating potential for irreversible losses that standard economic models may not adequately capture.
+- Irreversibility: Deep sea ecosystems are slow to recover from disturbance, creating potential for irreversible losses.

-Monetary valuation of deep sea ecosystem services should accordingly be considered highly experimental.
-Compilers exploring such valuation should document their methods transparently and present results with appropriate caveats.
+Monetary valuation of deep sea ecosystem services should be considered highly experimental, with transparent documentation and appropriate caveats.

 3.6 Accounting Challenges and Methodological Gaps